 Radio Oxford (over 18)

-An opportunity to experience Radio Oxford’s news and programme operations, your time with us may involve observing and shadowing, with some opportunities to take on specific tasks in radio or digital content production, or research.
-Candidates should have an interest in local radio production and output.
+Get an opportunity to overview Radio Oxford’s news and programme operations.
+Your time with us may involve observing and shadowing, with some opportunities to take on specific tasks.

 BBC Introducing - Oxford (over 18)